 Tourism in South Korea

-After 5 days of buses, beaches and boats Bangawoyo Tours helped us all explore Jeju’s marvels while making new friends and great memories.
+After 5 days of buses, beaches, and boats Bangawoyo Tours helped us all explore Jeju’s marvels while making new friends and great memories.
 I want to say a huge thank you to Johnny Seo, aka So Man, aka Johnny Fishcakes for organizing this masterpiece.
 Be sure to check his group out on Facebook and join us for our next adventure!
+Till then you enjoy your next tour and share with us your favorite things to do in Jeju Island.

 My Jeju Wishlist

-We didn’t make it to Hallasan this trip but I hear its an absolutely amazing view at the top of this volcano.
+We didn’t make it to Hallasan this trip but I hear it an absolutely amazing view from the top of this volcano.
 Hallasan is South Korea’s highest peak eclipsing Jirisan by about 35 meters at 1950 meters tall.
 Since I didn’t get to see it you should check out fellow blogger, Television of Nomad’s Ultimate guide to Hallasan!

 Jeju Olle Trail